- Business loans are important for the economy so that entrepreneurs who have great ideas can start businesses.

 Banks – you need to be employed or your business should already be established.
-In some cases, banks will approve your loan provided that you already own at least 20% of your target capital.
+In some cases, banks will approve your credit provided that you already own at least 20% of your target capital.
 With banks, you will have to choose your payment terms, and you need to pay interest.
 The average interest rate is 15% per year.

 Annually, DTI sets aside a budget of ₱1 billion or more for loans.
-These loans are given to micro businesses only.
+These are given to micro businesses only.
 The owner of the company may issue a business capital small loan.
 It means that the asset amount must be less than ₱3 million.
 The interest is only 0.5%.
-To be able to apply for this loan, your business must have already existed for at least one year by the time of your application.Apply now
+To be able to apply for this loan, your startup must have already existed for at least one year by the time of your application.Apply now

-Why do I need a Business Loan?
+Why do You need a your Business Loan?

-- To improve cash flow – some businesses are strapped for cash, especially those whose success is seasonal.
+- To improve cash flow – some companyes are strapped for cash, especially those whose success is seasonal.
 For example, crop and animal farmers do not earn a lot of money the whole year.
 They need to add cash to their business while waiting for the crops or animals to grow.
 Then, they can pay for the loan once they have sold their products.

-- To invest in better marketing strategies – some businesses need to invest in advertising.
+- To invest in better marketing strategies – some firms need to invest in advertising.
 If they do not have enough funds to do this, they need money.
 For example, you need money to pay graphic artists and social media experts.
 In this regard, you need to borrow from banks and other business institutions, so you have enough budget for your marketing.